Cruz says he went on vacation amid storm 'to be a good dad'

 Still, Democrats across Washington were eager to talk about the controversy.

+One of Cruz's most aggressive critics on the left, Rep. Alexandria Ocasio-Cortez, encouraged her supporters on Thursday to volunteer for a “welfare check phone bank” to help Texans affected by the storm.

+“So many elected leaders in Texas have failed their constituents,” the New York Democrat wrote in an email.
+“Instead of focusing on relief, they’ve chosen to go on Fox News to spread lies or to board a plane to Cancun.”

-White House press secretary Jen Psaki leaned into a question about Cruz's “whereabouts” earlier in the day.
+Earlier in the day, White House press secretary Jen Psaki leaned into a question about Cruz's “whereabouts.”

 “I don’t have any updates on the exact location of Sen. Ted Cruz nor does anyone at the White House,” Psaki said, adding that President Joe Biden's administration is focused on “working directly with leadership in Texas and surrounding states on addressing the winter storm and the crisis at hand.”